mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 For non-monitoring tests,
 once all responses are processed, assert that the phase's "outcome" object is equivalent to the driver's current TopologyDescription.
-If the "outcome" object contains a "pools" object, assert that each "pool" object is equivalent to the current server's application pool.

 For monitoring tests, once all responses are processed, assert that the events collected so far by the SDAM event listener are equivalent to the